What is Out of Bounds with Andy Wittry?

 Andy Wittry @AndyWittryFor tomorrow's newsletter: What percent of current DI men's basketball head coaches who played college basketball (at any level) transferred in their careers?
 If you use the phrase "transfer epidemic" unironically, you're ineligible to answer.
 Sorry, those are the rules.

-These are the types of stories I hope to bring to your inbox every week.
+These were the types of stories that I brought to readers’ inboxes every week.

 How can I get in contact?